CyrilG93/PremiereSubCreator/README.md

 Sub Creator works without extra dependencies if you only use `SRT` mode.

 On Windows, use the full `.exe` for a first installation or the light `.exe` for a smaller connected installation.
 On macOS, use the unified `.pkg` installer.
-These installers configure the private Python, FFmpeg, and Whisper tools automatically.
+These installers configure the private Python, FFmpeg, Whisper tools and all dependencies automatically.

 If you use the manual `.zip` installer, `Whisper`, `WhisperX`, and `Whisper + SRT` also need: